wp-plugins/wp-attention-boxes/readme.txt

 * Added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page
 = 0.2 =
 * Bugfix .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.

-== Upgrade Notice ==
-= 0.4 =
-This upgrade provides a must-have feature that I urge you to upgrade for -- the live previewing of your Attention Div's as you make changes on the Settings page. (also rounded corners)